-We consider the underlying credit quality of Peruvian government, the willingness to pay by the Peruvian government, and the amount of repayment and are assigning the ratings listed in the Executed Summary.
+After considering the underlying credit quality of Peruvian government, the willingness to pay by the Peruvian government, its refusal to deal in an even-handed manner with its creditors and the lack of certainty regarding the ability of Bondholders to enforce their rights in Peruvian courts, our decision was to assign the ratings listed in the Executive Summary.
 Attached in the Appendices is additional information.
 We conclude that Peru has the ability but lacks the willingness to honor this and perhaps other debts in the future.

-Copyright © 2014, Egan-Jones Ratings Company, Inc. ("Egan-Jones").
+Copyright © 2015, Egan-Jones Ratings Company, Inc. ("Egan-Jones").
 All rights reserved.
 The information upon which Egan-Jones ratings and reports are based is obtained by Egan-Jones from sources Egan-Jones believes to be accurate and reliable.
 Egan-Jones relies on third party reports and information and data provided and Egan-Jones has not, unless required by law or internal policies/procedures, independently verified or performed due diligence related to the accuracy of information, data or reports.
 Egan-Jones has not consented to, nor will consent to, being named an "expert" under federal securities laws, including without limitation, Section 7 of the Securities Act of 1933.
 Please note that expected or final ratings are not recommendations to buy, hold or sell the securities.
 Egan-Jones is not an advisor and is not providing investment advice, strategy or related services.
 Egan-Jones hereby disclaims any representation or warranty, express or implied, as to the accuracy, timeliness, completeness, merchantability, and fitness for any particular purpose or non-infringement of any of such information.
 In no event shall Egan-Jones or its directors, officers, employees, independent contractors, agents and representatives (collectively, Egan-Jones Representatives) be liable (1) for any inaccuracy, delay, loss of data, interruption in service, error or omission or for any damages resulting therefrom, or (2) for any direct, indirect, incidental, special, compensatory or consequential damages arising from any use of ratings and rating reports or arising from any error (negligent or otherwise) or other circumstance or contingency within or outside the control of Egan-Jones or any Egan-Jones Representative, in connection with or related to obtaining, collecting, compiling, analyzing, interpreting, communicating, publishing or delivering any such information.
 Ratings and other opinions issued by Egan-Jones are, and must be construed solely as, statements of opinion and not statements of fact as to credit worthiness or recommendations to purchase, sell or hold any securities.
 A report providing an Egan-Jones rating is neither a prospectus nor a substitute for the information assembled, verified and presented to investors by the issuer and its agents in connection with the sale of the securities.
 Egan-Jones is not responsible for the content or operation of third party websites accessed through hypertext or other computer links and Egan-Jones shall have no liability to any person or entity for the use of such third party websites.
 This publication may not be reproduced, retransmitted or distributed in any form without the prior written consent of Egan-Jones.
 ALL Egan-Jones RATINGS ARE SUBJECT TO DISCLAIMERS AND CERTAIN LIMITATIONS.
 Egan-Jones is not an NRSRO (as defined by the SEC) for the purposes of sovereign/ municipal issuers and structured finance/ABS issuers.